JuliaMolSim/Molly.jl/docs/src/docs.md

 plot(t_range,sys.loggers[:velocity_autocorrelation].normalized_correlations,xlabel="time",ylabel="correlation",label="C(t)")
 ```
 ![Velocity Autocorrelations](images/velocity_autocorrelations.png)\
-As expected, the velocities are highly correlated at small time offsets and decays rapidly.
+As expected, the velocities are highly correlated at small time offsets and the correlation decays rapidly.
 The oscillatory behavior is due to the contribution of the harmonic bond interactions.

 ## Analysis